-I mounted the alternator and wired it according to a diagram I found HERE.
+I mounted the alternator and wired it according to this diagram.
 I added a new 10 gauge wire from the alternator output back to the battery cable terminal on the starter solenoid because of the higher current output of the alternator.
 Progress is being made, on to the “dash”!

 Danny gave me a hand hooking up all the electrical, we hooked up the battery, and it fired right up!